bhuwanchettri2004-coder/ELECTROMAGNETIC--ASSIGNMENT/README.md

 ---
 ### Computational Approach
-The force is computed numerically for varying distances, and the inverse-square nature is verified through graphical plots.
+The force is computed numerically for varying distances, and the inverse-square nature is verified through analysis of the numerical data.

 ---